cs-uob/COMS20012/docs/labs/LAB6.md

 Please implement Mesa semantics.
 When you are done you should repeatedly pass the provided `cvt{1,2,3,4}` condition variable tests.

+## Extra content

+This is extra content if you finished the lab and early and you want to go further.

+### Implement Reader-Writer Locks

+**WARNING:** This task is significantly harder than the previous ones.
+There is less hand holding and you will need to think about your design from start to finish.

+Implement reader-writer locks for OS/161.
+A reader-writer lock is a lock that threads can acquire in one of two ways: read mode or write mode.
+Read mode does not conflict with read mode, but read mode conflicts with write mode and write mode conflicts with write mode.
+The result is that many threads can acquire the lock in read mode, or one thread can acquire the lock in write mode.

+Your solution must also ensure that no thread waits to acquire the lock indefinitely, called starvation.
+Your implementation must solve many readers, one writer problem and ensure that no writers are starved even in the presence of many readers.
+Build something you will be comfortable using later.
+Implement your interface in `synch.h` and your code in `synch.c`, conforming to the interface that we have provided.

+Unlike locks and condition variables, where we have provided you with a test suite, we are leaving it to you to develop a test that exercises your reader-writer locks.
+You will want to edit `kern/main/menu.c` to allow yourself to run your test as `rwt{x}` from the kernel menu or command line.

 ## Acknowledgement

 This lab was developed thanks to material available at [Harvard 0S/161](http://os161.eecs.harvard.edu/),